An algebra of alignment for relational verification: Beyond 2-Safety: Properties and Logics

 The rule for sequence looks just like \rn{dSeq} (and \rn{eSeq}), and is proved by a calculation similar to the one proving \rn{eSeq}.
 For conditional and loop, the pattern of rules \rn{dIf} and \rn{dWh} (also \rn{eIf} and \rn{eWh}) can be retained but the side conditions are not needed!
 The conclusion of rule \rn{bWh} in Fig.~\ref{fig:beRHL} says that given final states $(\tau,\tau')$ related by $P$ in which the loop tests are false, and a terminating execution from some initial $\sigma$ with $(\sigma,\sigma')$ related by $P$, there is an execution from $\sigma'$ ending in $\tau'$.
 Informally, the conclusion follows because we can repeatedly invoke the premise, starting from the last iteration, to obtain the requisite right execution.
 If $\sigma_i$ is the state reached after the $i$th iteration on the left, and $\tau_i$ the corresponding right state given by our induction hypothesis, and there is a preceding iteration on the left from $\sigma_{i-1}$, the premise yields some $\tau_{i-1}$ with a matching right iteration, and moreover $e'$ holds in $\tau_{i-1}$ so the loop does take this iteration.

-\begin{theorem} The rules in Fig.~\ref{fig:beRHL} \poplremoved{(and appendix)} are sound in any full relational model. \end{theorem} The proof uses Theorem~\ref{thm:sim:complete}.
+\begin{theorem} The rules in Fig.~\ref{fig:beRHL} \poplremoved{(and appendix)} are sound in any relational BiKAT over a KAT with top. \end{theorem} The proof uses Theorem~\ref{thm:sim:complete}.
 Thorough investigation of loop rules for backward simulation is beyond the scope of this paper.